mzazon/awesome-cloud-projects/azure/serverless-video-transcription-video-indexer-event-grid/serverless-video-transcription-video-indexer-event-grid.md

 Extend this solution by implementing these enhancements:

-1. Add language detection and automatic translation of transcripts using Azure Translator
+1. Add language detection and automatic translation of transcripts using Azure Translator Service
 2. Implement content moderation by analyzing Video Indexer's visual and textual moderation scores
 3. Create a notification system using Azure Communication Services to alert users when processing completes
 4. Build a search interface using Azure Cognitive Search to query video content by spoken words